PucklaJ/dynareadout/README.md

 | Python   |      ✅      | [dynareadout_python](https://github.com/PucklaJ/dynareadout_python) |
 | Go       |      ✅      | [dynareadout_go](https://github.com/PucklaJ/dynareadout_go)         |

+## Wiki

+This library has a [wiki](https://github.com/PucklaJ/dynareadout/wiki) which includes the API documentation for all languages.

 ## Build

 You just need any C compiler and [xmake](https://xmake.io) as the build system.
 Just call `xmake` and the library will build.
 You can find the built binaries inside the build folder.
 To also build some of the bindings you need to call `xmake f` with one or more of the following flags.
 And then `xmake` again.